finos/legend-studio/docs/ux/miscellaneous.md

 ## Ellipses

-Understand when ellipses are needed when labelling commands, prompts, and button titles.
+Understand when ellipses are needed when labeling commands, prompts, and button titles.
 Read more from [Microsofts Windows Design Guideline](https://docs.microsoft.com/en-us/windows/win32/uxguide/cmd-menus) and see this [discussion](https://stackoverflow.com/questions/637683/when-to-use-ellipsis-after-menu-items).

 - Put `ellipses` after command text when the menu triggered by this command requires additional information (input or a selection) before it carries out the operation, e.g. `Search`, (non-example: `About`, `Help`)
 - `ellipses` should be used to indicate wait, e.g. `Loading...`